Directed by Alka Sadat.

-Poverty of the pocket and the soul plague a young girl and her mother.
+Poverty of all kinds plagues a young girl and her mother.
 Only a young boy sees their suffering and offers succor.

 About Alka Sadat

 Alka Sadat, born in Herat, Afghanistan, studied cinema in Italy.
 She most recently won an award from the Aljazeera International Documentary Film Festival!
 2011 (Public Liberties & Human Rights).
 She is currently Vice President of Roya Film House (RFH), an independent Afghan film company with a focus on human rights and host of the International Women’s Film Festival — Afghanistan.
 Sadat was a young child when the Taliban came to power.
 Her mother, not wanting her and her sister Roya to go uneducated, broke the law by teaching them at home.
 When the Taliban regime was abolished, Sadat started working with her sister making films, establishing the Roya Film House in 2003.
 Like her sister, Alka Sadat is a prolific filmmaker who has won numerous awards from several international film festivals.
 She has directed many films focused on women’s issues in Afghanistan.
 From 2012-2013, Sadat made three documentary films for the United Nations Assistance Mission in Afghanistan, which explored efforts by UN agencies and the international community to help rebuild the country and its institutions.
 Sadat most recently completed Afghanistan Night Story, a film about the elite Afghan Army commandos.